Worker appeals

 Before considering an appeal, try the Fair Practices Office.
 They may be able to help.
 The FPO receives inquiries and questions about WCB practices in all areas of service delivery.
 However, it cannot review issues that are under appeal.
 Please visit the Fair Practices Office page for more information.

-If you need some assistance with submitting your decision review request, you can contact the Office of the Workers’ Advocate.
-The Office of the Workers’ Advocate provides independent advice, assistance, and advocacy services for injured workers and their dependants.
+If you need some assistance with submitting your decision review request, you can contact the Injured Worker Appeal Services.
+The Injured Worker Appeal Services provides independent advice, assistance, and advocacy services for workers and their dependants.
 These services are free of charge.

 How to appeal a decision on your injury claim